-Meals Provided: Breakfast & Dinner DAY 8 - Drive back into Ukraine to Chernivtsi and take a walking tour Today we leave early (between 7-8am) as we bid farewell to Moldova and begin our drive back into Ukraine and our explorations of the west of the country starting in the characterful and often overlooked city of Chernivtsi.
-The drive today will take about six hours including time at the border crossing.
-Chernivtsi is a lively and ramshackle city with a mix of renovated and partially ruined buildings and different architectural styles including grand old Austro-Hungarian houses, which reflect the decadence of days gone by.
+MEALS PROVIDED: BREAKFAST & DINNER DAY 9 - Visit to Khotyn Fortress and explore Chernivtsi on foot This morning our first stop will be at Khotyn Fortress for a guided tour.
+This compact 10th century fort is very well preserved due to its excellent defensive position beside the Dniester River along with its eightmetre thick walls and five lookout towers.
+We arrive in the characterful and often overlooked city of Chernivtsi.
+This lively and ramshackle city has a mix of renovated and partially ruined buildings and different architectural styles including grand old Austro-Hungarian houses, which reflect the decadence of days gone by.
 The city is six centuries old and used to be part of old Moldavia (now Moldova) and was known then as Bukovyna (Beech Tree Land), it was later in the Habsburg Empire and for a brief time after World War I it belonged to Romania.
-After time for lunch we will take a walking tour accompanied by a local guide to Ringplatz Square, Theatrical Square, the Palace of Culture, Philharmonic Square, the Square of a Turkish Well and probably the cities most impressive attraction - Chernivtsi National University.
-The UNESCO-Listed red bricked buildings are a wonderful mix of Byzantine, Moorish and Hanseatic wings.
-It was constructed in 1882 for the Orthodox Church leaders as their official residence and became a university in Soviet times.
+After checking in to our hotel and having time for lunch, we will explore the city on foot with a local guide to see the Ringplatz Square, Theatrical Square, the Palace of Culture, Philharmonic Square, the Square of a Turkish Well and probably the city's most impressive attraction - Chernivtsi National University.
+The UNESCO-Listed red-bricked buildings are a wonderful mix of Byzantine, Moorish and Hanseatic wings.
+Constructed in 1882 for the Orthodox Church leaders as their official residence, it became a university in Soviet times.
 This evening we'll have a three course dinner at the traditional Ukrainian restaurant in our hotel.

-Accommodation: Bukovyna Hotel (or similar)
+ACCOMMODATION: Bukovyna Hotel (or similar) Grade: Comfortable Hotel

-Meals Provided: Breakfast & Dinner DAY 9 - Free day in Chernivtsi; option to visit Verkhovyna in the mountains You are free today to relax and enjoy wandering around the scenic streets of Chernivtsi or perhaps you'd like to join a full day excursion to the town of Verkhovyna in the Carpathian Mountains.
+MEALS PROVIDED: BREAKFAST DAY 10 - Free day in Chernivtsi; option to visit Verkhovyna in the mountains You are free today to relax and enjoy wandering around the scenic streets of Chernivtsi or perhaps you'd like to join a full day excursion to the town of Verkhovyna in the Carpathian Mountains.
 On arrival you will visit a local farming family to learn about how they make traditional Carpathian Mountain cheese such as brynza, vurda and budz and of course to sample some of them.
 Next you'll be met by a local guide who will take you on a short hike and will explain the history of the region along the way.
-The hike is moderate difficulty with a few steep ascents and descents; it'll take around 1.5 hours and cover about two kilometres.
+The hike is moderate difficulty with a few steep ascents and descents; it'll take around one and a half hours and cover about two kilometres.
 You'll then visit a privately owned museum dedicated to the Hutsul life.
 Hutsul's are a local indigenous people who have their own unique culture and customs, which can be seen in their colourful and intricate craftsmanship including clothing, metal work and wooden furniture, and traditional songs and dances.
 You will get to hear a song played with a Ukrainian national instrument - the trembita, which is a type of long wooden horn.
-Lastly you will go to a local kolyba, a Hutsul restaurant before returning back to Chernivtsi later this evening.
-Alternatively you might like to take a full day trip to visit three of the Caves of Ternopil - Crystal Cave, Verteba Cave and Monastyrok Cave.
+Lastly, you will go to a local kolyba, a Hutsul restaurant before returning to Chernivtsi later this evening.
+Alternatively, you might like to take a full day trip to visit three of the Caves of Ternopil - Crystal Cave, Verteba Cave and Monastyrok Cave.
 The labyrinth of over 100 caves and tunnels found in Ternopil stretch for over 600 kilometres underground and are known as 'the kingdom of eternal darkness'.
 Each of the caves has its own characteristics and the three we visit are very different to one another.
 At Crystal Cave you can see uncut gems covering the walls, in Verteba Cave there is a museum with sculptures and ceramics on display, and lastly in Monastyrok - Monastery Rock Cave you'll see an Orthodox church built into this natural grotto.